-F. REPORTING
+C. REPORTING

-Reporting requirements are identified on the Federal Assistance Reporting Checklist and Instructions for RD&D Projects, DOE F 4600.2, attached to the SBIR or STTR award agreement.
+Reporting requirements are identified on the Federal Assistance Reporting Checklist and Instructions DOE F 4600.2, attached to the SBIR or STTR award agreement.
 The current version of the checklist will be available at: http://science.energy.gov/sbir/applicant-and-awardee-resources/awardee-documents/.
 Please review the checklist carefully as requirements have recently changed.